Satishmn/FoodTrucksFinder/README.md

 also tried to show a seperate list for Tacos to demonatrate the capability to display trucks by a food item.

 # Techinical details and approach
---Requirements used Lnguage : Python Libraries : plotly,streamlit,pandas,openpyxl,pillow libraries Repository : Github Workspace used to collabrate my python application is : Streamlit Cloud
+--Requirements used Language : Python Libraries : plotly,streamlit,pandas,openpyxl,pillow libraries Repository : Github Workspace used to collabrate my python application is : Streamlit Cloud

 Understood the dataset and explored the columns for understanding how best I can use selective columns to improve web application response time.